alamgir8/alamgir8/README.md

-- 🌱 I’m currently learning React native, Redux 🤣
+- 🌱 I’m currently learning next.js, Redux and GraphQL🤣
 - ⚡ I just want learn more about code
 - 👯 I’m looking to my new journey
 - 🥅 2021 Goals: Learning new language